Kirsten-Tsai/Tweets-Summarizing-System/README.md

 - Pull twitter data by using tweepy wrapper around the twitter API
 - Give each tweet an importance score by implementing TF-IFG algoeithm.
 - Processed the data by tokenizing with NLTK and stemming with PorterStemmer.
+- Build a web server with Flask to demo the web application.

 ## A screenshot of how the system looks like: